nya3jp/tast/docs/iwa_testing.md

 *   **Version Control:** Test against different versions of the IWA to ensure compatibility.
 *   **Clear Test Descriptions:** Provide descriptive test names and comments to make the tests easier to understand.
 *   **Follow [design principles]** to make your test more robust.
+*   Prioritize **VM testing** for initial development and debugging.
+*   Include testing on the most used and a low-end physical device for optimal coverage.

 ### Commercial setup considerations
 *   If a Chrome restart is required (e.g., for auto-starting the IWA), use `fixture.FakeDMS`.
 Chrome restart needs depend on the type of policies you are trying to apply.
 For example, the `MultiScreenCaptureAllowedForUrls` policy requires a restart (`Dynamic Policy Refresh: No`).
 *   To launch and manually interact with the IWA, use `fixture.ChromePolicyLoggedIn`.

 [design principles]: http://go/tast-design
 [MultiScreenCaptureAllowedForUrls]: https://chromeenterprise.google/policies/#MultiScreenCaptureAllowedForUrls